geronimus1/softwareengineerguide/README.md

 ## On-the-Job Learning: Let's read when you will start work
 > Well, after completing his formal education, Superman finally joined the workforce and boy was it a rollercoaster ride!
 From tackling office politics to dealing with cranky clients, Superman learned that the real-world had a lot more surprises in store for him than just fighting off Lex Luthor.
 But with his superpowers and quick wit, he was able to soar through any challenge that came his way!

+As you're now working, it's important to read the best sources to be successful in real life, not just to appear intelligent:
 1. More about best practices
    1. [Common Coding Conventions](https://github.com/tum-esi/common-coding-conventions) by Associate Professorship of Embedded Systems and Internet of Things at TU Munich
    2. [This link](#code-completed-short) for short best practices description from the “Code completed” book